gruelbox/orko-wiki/Roadmap.md

 **Features:**

  - Added buttons to limit order panel allowing the trade amount to be set to the maximum possible given the current balance.
+These need improving on mobile but do work so rolling out.

 **Bug fixes:**